tbensky/iCanText/README.md

 ## 📖 The story behind iCanText

-I am a Gen X tech-saavy computer/phone/device user.
-I have no problems the use and purpose of all of our devices.
+I am a Gen X tech-savvy computer/phone/device user.
+I have no problems with the use and purpose of all of our devices.
 I own practically all of Apple's devices and use them daily.
-Sometimes I laugh how I have four Apple devices on me at any given time.
+Sometimes I laugh at how I have four Apple devices on me at any given time.
 That said, I cannot text.
 I just can't do it.

 I cannot text with my two thumbs.
 I cannot text with one thumb.
 I can't even seem to hold a phone with _both_ hands.
-So, I mostly use my index finger.
+So, I mostly use my right index finger, while holding the phone in my left hand.
 This works generally horribly.

 Sometimes it takes me 3-4 tries to form **one single word** properly.
 Auto-correct rarely helps.
 Sometimes it auto-corrects a word into 3 smaller nonsensical words with spaces in between!
 I usually have to manually put in a `'` after `we` to get a `we'll` vs `well`.
 This takes me forever.   gboard and tracing words on a keyboard didn't help.
 Also, I simply cannot get used to using suggested words.
 Texting is a very frustrating but necessary and required task.